dsridharit03/Data-Analyst_Projects/README.md

 # Data-Analyst_Projects
-This sales report document provides insights into the sales data based on different payment modes, including online and offline transactions.

 A data analyst collects, cleans, and interprets data sets in order to answer a question or solve a problem